Importing from Outlook Express, Windows Mail or Windows Live Mail on Windows 7, Windows 8 or Windows 10

 Note 2: For a full step-by-step guide see: Migrate from Outlook Express or Windows (Live) Mail to Outlook

-Outlook Express emails from Windows XP can be migrated to Outlook on Windows 7 or Windows 8 via Windows Live Mail.
+Outlook Express emails from Windows XP can be migrated to Outlook on Windows 7, Windows 8 or Windows 10 via Windows Live Mail.